-- The end of employment or reduction of hours of employment; - Death of the employee; or - The employee's becoming entitled to Medicare benefits (under Part A, Part B, or both).
+- The end of employment or reduction of hours of employment; - Death of the employee; - Commencement of a proceeding in bankruptcy with respect to the employer; or - The employee's becoming entitled to Medicare benefits (under Part A, Part B, or both).

 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
-You must provide this notice to: Forsyth County Schools/Finance Department.
+You must provide this notice to: City of Marietta, Human Resources and Risk Management at benefits@mariettaga.gov.